diofant/diofant/docs/tutorial/manipulation.rst

    The way an expression is represented internally and the way it is printed are often not the same.

-In general, an important thing to keep in mind when working with SymPy expression trees is this:  the internal representation of an expression and the way it is printed need not be the same.
+In general, an important thing to keep in mind when working with Diofant expression trees is this:  the internal representation of an expression and the way it is printed need not be the same.
 The same is true for the input form.
 If some expression manipulation algorithm is not working in the way you expected it